elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > *   /proc/net/tcp (TCP socket information)
 > *   /proc/net/unix (Unix domain socket information)
 >
-> **dropwatch** &#8211; A monitoring utility that monitors packets dropped by the kernel.
+> **dropwatch** - A monitoring utility that monitors packets dropped by the kernel.
 >
-> **ip** &#8211; A utility for managing and monitoring routes, devices, policy routing, and tunnels.
+> **ip** - A utility for managing and monitoring routes, devices, policy routing, and tunnels.
 >
-> **ethtool** &#8211; A utility for displaying and changing NIC settings.
+> **ethtool** - A utility for displaying and changing NIC settings.
 >
-> **/proc/net/snmp** &#8211; A file that displays ASCII data needed for the IP, ICMP, TCP, and UDP management information bases for an snmp agent.
+> **/proc/net/snmp** - A file that displays ASCII data needed for the IP, ICMP, TCP, and UDP management information bases for an snmp agent.
 It also displays real-time UDP-lite statistics.
 >
 > After collecting relevant data on a network performance problem, you should be able to formulate a theory — and, hopefully, a solution.
-For example, an increase in UDP input errors in **/proc/net/snmp** indicates that one or more socket receive queues are full when the network stack attempts to queue new frames into an application&#8217;s socket.
+For example, an increase in UDP input errors in **/proc/net/snmp** indicates that one or more socket receive queues are full when the network stack attempts to queue new frames into an application's socket.
 >
 > This indicates that packets are bottlenecked at at least one socket queue, which means either the socket queue drains packets too slowly, or packet volume is too large for that socket queue.
-If it is the latter, then verify the logs of any network-intensive application for lost data &#8212; to resolve this, you would need to optimize or reconfigure the offending application.
+If it is the latter, then verify the logs of any network-intensive application for lost data - to resolve this, you would need to optimize or reconfigure the offending application.
 >
-> **Socket receive buffer size** &#8211; Socket send and receive sizes are dynamically adjusted, so they rarely need to be manually edited.
-If further analysis, such as the analysis presented in the SystemTap network example, **sk&#95;stream&#95;wait_memory.stp**, suggests that the socket queue&#8217;s drain rate is too slow, then you can increase the depth of the application&#8217;s socket queue.
+> **Socket receive buffer size** - Socket send and receive sizes are dynamically adjusted, so they rarely need to be manually edited.
+If further analysis, such as the analysis presented in the SystemTap network example, **sk&#95;stream&#95;wait_memory.stp**, suggests that the socket queue's drain rate is too slow, then you can increase the depth of the application's socket queue.
 To do so, increase the size of receive buffers used by sockets by configuring either of the following values:
 >
-> **rmem_default** &#8211; A kernel parameter that controls the default size of receive buffers used by sockets.
+> **rmem_default** - A kernel parameter that controls the default size of receive buffers used by sockets.
 To configure this, run the following command:
 >
 >     sysctl -w net.core.rmem_default=N
 >
 >
 > Replace **N** with the desired buffer size, in bytes.
 To determine the value for this kernel parameter, view **/proc/sys/net/core/rmem_default**.
 Bear in mind that the value of **rmem_default** should be no greater than **rmem_max** (**/proc/sys/net/core/rmem_max**); if need be, increase the value of **rmem_max**.
 >
-> **SO_RCVBUF** A socket option that controls the maximum size of a socket&#8217;s receive buffer, in bytes.
+> **SO_RCVBUF** A socket option that controls the maximum size of a socket's receive buffer, in bytes.
 For more information on **SO_RCVBUF**, refer to the man page for more details: **man 7 socket**.
 To configure **SO_RCVBUF**, use the **setsockopt** utility.
 You can retrieve the current **SO_RCVBUF** value with **getsockopt**.
 >
 > **8.3.
 Overview of Packet Reception**
 > To better analyze network bottlenecks and performance issues, you need to understand how packet reception works.
 Packet reception is important in network performance tuning because the receive path is where frames are often lost.
 Lost frames in the receive path can cause a significant penalty to network performance.